explodinggiraffes/skofnung/README.md

 ![Skofnung screenshot](README-Skofnung-screenshot-2023-02-07.png)

+### Motivation

+I wanted to create an application using Ogre so that if I wanted to use it as a rendering engine in the future I wouldn't be spending a lot of time up front trying to get something up and running.

 ### Origin of the project's name

 I wanted a unique name in case I ever developed this application beyond an Ogre tech demo.
 [Skofnung](https://en.wikipedia.org/wiki/Skofnung) was the sword of legendary Danish king Hrólf Kraki, renowned for supernatural sharpness and hardness -- as well as for being imbued with the spirits of the king's twelve faithful berserker bodyguards.